The Family: The Secret Fundamentalism at the Heart of American Power: Controversial leadership model

-Jeff Sharlet and Andrea Mitchell have described Fellowship leader Doug Coe as preaching a leadership model and a personal commitment to Jesus Christ comparable to the blind devotion that Adolf Hitler, Joseph Stalin, Mao Zedong, and Pol Pot demanded from their followers.
+Sharlet and Andrea Mitchell have described Fellowship leader Doug Coe as preaching a leadership model and a personal commitment to Jesus Christ comparable to the blind devotion that Adolf Hitler, Joseph Stalin, Mao Zedong, and Pol Pot demanded from their followers.
 In one videotaped lecture series in 1989, Coe said:

 Hitler, Goebbels and Himmler were three men.
 Think of the immense power these three men had...
 But they bound themselves together in an agreement...
 Two years before they moved into Poland, these three men had... systematically a plan drawn out... to annihilate the entire Polish population and destroy by numbers every single house... every single building in Warsaw and then to start on the rest of Poland."

-Coe adds that it worked; they killed six and a half million "Polish people."
-Though he calls Nazis "these enemies of ours," he compares their commitment to Jesus' demands: "Jesus said, ‘You have to put me before other people.
-And you have to put me before yourself.'
-Hitler, that was the demand to be in the Nazi party.
-You have to put the Nazi party and its objectives ahead of your own life and ahead of other people.
+Coe adds that it worked; they killed six and a half million "Polish people".
+Though he calls Nazis "these enemies of ours", he compares their commitment to Jesus's demands: "Jesus said, ‘You have to put me before other people.
+And you have to put me before yourself.'"
+Hitler's demands (Coe argues), in order to be in the Nazi party, were similar; that is, you have to put the Nazi party and its objectives ahead of your own life and ahead of other people.

 Coe also compared Jesus's teachings to the Red Guard during the Chinese Cultural Revolution:

 I’ve seen pictures of young men in the Red Guard of China... they would bring in this young man’s mother and father, lay her on the table with a basket on the end, he would take an axe and cut her head off...
 They have to put the purposes of the Red Guard ahead of the mother-father-brother-sister – their own life!
 That was a covenant.
 A pledge.
 That was what Jesus said.Jeff Sharlet, The Family (Harper, 2008), p.
 255.

-Jeff Sharlet told NBC News that when he was an intern with the Fellowship "we were being taught the leadership lessons of Hitler, Lenin and Mao" and that Hitler's genocide "wasn't an issue for them, it was the strength that he emulated."
+Sharlet told NBC News that when he was an intern with the Fellowship, "we were being taught the leadership lessons of Hitler, Lenin and Mao" and that Hitler's genocide "wasn't an issue for them, it was the strength that he emulated."